PeqNP/GameKit/README.md

 ## Dependencies

 GameKit heavily relies on two projects, GameKit-iOS and GameKit-Android (Android is not yet complete).
 The features that the native GameKit libraries provide is equivalent to Cocos's SDKBOX.
 The primary differences between the two projects are:
 - GameKit is fully tested.
 This makes GameKit a _much_ more stable and changeable platform.
+Most new 3rd party services, such as Chartboost, etc. take less than 30 minutes to support.
+- More native land related features including application related features such as (notifications, foreground/background messages, etc.)
 - A _consistent_ API for every module.
 Write integration code only once.
 In addition to this, many of the APIs provide the option to configure which services should be used at run-time.
 The ad API, for instance, even allows you to download this configuration from a remote host.
 This provides you with the ability to change how ads are served.
 More importantly _which_ mediation services to use at any given time.

 Except for analytics, GameKit is already feature parity with SDKBOX on the iOS platform.
 As soon as Android is complete it will be feature parity for both platforms.